extrude57/User-Interface-II/ReadMe.md

 ## Objectives

-- implement a CSS reset and understand why it’s important for cross-browser development
+- implement a CSS reset and understand why it’s important for cross-browser development.

+    Resets are important because it gives a default value to other elements that may not be in use but could still have an affect on the elements being devloped.

 - identify and explain all properties in the box model

+    Padding - Space within
+    Width - Width of the element, Height - Height of the element, margin - the outside space after the elements size ends.

 - describe and understand that flexbox is a module

+    Flexbox is a convient module that will help position items by default.

 - demonstrate understanding of flex container properties in flex box

 ## Introduction